-Level 2: One key:value pair per component SAS function to be combined in a time-variable weighted sum If there is more than one key in a dict at this level, the model will assume that the dictionary values are specifications for SAS functions, and the keys correspond to columns in data_df with the time-varying weight for that component.
+Level 2: One key: value pair per component SAS function to be combined in a time-variable weighted sum tions for SAS functions, and the keys correspond to columns in data_df with the time-varying weight for that component.
 This can be a useful way to specify time-varying SAS functions, but the individual SAS functions can themselves be time-varying.